tommybazar/TBRaymarchProject/Readme.md

 `$ git submodule update`

-## Updated for UE 4.26
+## UE Version
-For 4.25 version, checkout the "4.25" branch and then update your git submodules.
+I will try to make the project compatible with the latest version (Currently 4.27.2).
+For older versions of the engine, go to the branch with the appropriate name.
+Older version are not be updated with new functionality.

 ## Readme
 For a full readme, go the submodule's repo :